gavinhoward/bc/manuals/build.md

 ### Signal Handling

+Since `bc` version `2.9.0`, signal handling was changed to take advantage of a change to POSIX in POSIX 2016: allowing a call to `longjmp()` in a signal handler if certain conditions are met.
+This means that if signal handling is enabled, which it is by default, the prerequisites for this `bc` changes to POSIX 2016, instead of POSIX 2008.

 To disable signal handling, pass either the `-S` flag or the `--disable-signal-handling` option to `configure.sh`, as follows: